Voices

 Keep It Safe

-This is a peer education programme — not therapy, not counselling.
-That's made clear to every participant from day one.
-Sessions are structured learning environments, not open crisis spaces.
+This is a peer education programme, not therapy or counselling.
+That is made clear to every participant from the start.
+Sessions are structured learning environments with defined boundaries and clear support pathways.

 Peer moderators are trained before the programme begins and supported throughout.
-Asido Foundation oversees the mental health education approach and safeguarding protocols.
+Asido Foundation oversees the mental health education approach and safeguarding protocols for the full duration.

 What Stays